MSMEs In Pharmaceutical Sector

 The pharma industry in India is highly innovative and entrepreneurial.
 Along with its roots in the sector, the Geo-economic healthcare landscape has been significantly altered by new startups in the traditional space.
 Thus more contributions need to be made to bring forward an overall larger set of solutions through a focused research and development process.
 For this, MSMEs in the pharmaceutical sector require funding to grow.

-With factors such as a product pipeline, access to a specialised talent pool, and a large pool of patients to add to clinical needs, the pharma ecosystem is poised to meet the multifaceted healthcare needs.
+With factors such as a product pipeline, access to a specialized talent pool, and a large pool of patients to add to clinical needs, the pharma ecosystem is poised to meet multifaceted healthcare needs.
 Thus government policies along with various schemes should be geared towards accelerating such innovations and ground-level growth to provide problem-solving solutions at the base level of the society’s pyramid.
 And further reducing their dependence on obsolete processes and increasing access to affordable health care.
 Thus, in these circumstances, capital funding should never be a concern to gear up the MSMEs in the pharmaceutical sector.

 Government schemes for MSMEs in the pharmaceutical sector

 The pharma industry is a very important sector of the economy.
 Its importance has raised significantly since the covid 19 pandemic.
 It is difficult to run the industry without sufficient funding.
-Thus strengthening MSMEs in the pharmaceutical sector has become the need of an hour.
+Thus strengthening MSMEs in the pharmaceutical sector has become the need of the hour.
 Keeping this in mind government of India launched 3 schemes to make the pharma industry Atma nirbhar, additional resilient and future-ready.
 Those are as below –

 - PTUAS Scheme

 The scheme provides for credit-linked facility capital and interest for subsidy within the pharma sector.
 The objectives of the schemes launched under the banner Strengthening Pharmaceuticals Industry include

 - Technology up-gradation